-View Frequently Asked Questions (FAQs) for more information.
+View Frequently Asked Questions (FAQs) on the Housing Australia website for more information.

-Detailed information including the CFA documents, and Q&A facility are available to applicants within the Housing Australia Portal (HAP).
+Detailed information including the CFA documents and a Q&A facility are available to Applicants within the Housing Australia Portal (HAP).

 All contact with Housing Australia during the Call for Applications process is via the Q&A facility in the HAP.
 Should an Applicant have a technical enquiry related to the operation of the HAP, call 02 8925 1800 for support.